magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45488-configurable-product-with-multiple-sources-not-returned-to-in-stock.md

 <ins>Expected results</ins>:

-The configurable product stock status should get updated to In stock when we set associated products to be in stock.
+The stock status of the configurable product is updated to *in stock* when the associated products are set to be in stock.

 <ins>Actual results</ins>:

-The configurable product stock status does not get updated to In stock when we set associated products to be in stock.
+The stock status of the configurable product does not get updated to *in stock* when the associated products are set to be in stock.

 ## Apply the patch